 - Porches and balconies

 An inspection will take at least several hours to complete.
-Seek to be available so you can find out about the state of the house as best as possible, make your notes and photos and inquire for something that interests you.
+Seek to be available so you can find out about the state of the house as best as possible, make your notes and photos and inquire about something that interests you.

 If the inspector notices significant issues or a longer list of small problems than you had expected, you might want to rethink your decision to buy this house.
 When you have questions, speak to the inspector about them.